deweysasser/docker-name-proxy-server/README.md

 # Name based proxy server

 This image is a named based proxy server.
-By defining appropriate environment variables, you can have it do host name based mapping to foward to different server processes.
+By defining appropriate labels on docker containers, you can have it do host name based mapping to foward to different containers.

-The design point is to multiplex a single port 80 to different back-end processes.
+The design point is to multiplex a single port 80 to different back-end containers.

 This is what Apache Server calls "Named Virtual Hosts" and NGINX calls "server blocks".